Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Conclusion

 \section{Conclusion}

-We introduced a lightweight, plug-and-play framework for view-dependent, predictive photometric uncertainty estimation for NVS in 3DGS.
-By formulating post-hoc uncertainty estimation as a linear least-squares problem with Bayesian-inspired regularization, our method allows for effective prediction of pixel-level uncertainty maps under both dense and sparse captures.
-This enables new state-of-the-art results in active view selection, pose-agnostic scene change detection, and anomaly detection.
-Future work may explore disentangling geometric and appearance-based uncertainty to further refine these estimates.
+We introduced a lightweight, plug-and-play framework for predictive photometric uncertainty estimation in 3DGS-based NVS.
+By formulating post-hoc uncertainty estimation as a linear least-squares problem with Bayesian-inspired regularization, our method effectively predicts pixel-level uncertainty maps under both dense and sparse captures.
+This enables state-of-the-art results in active view selection, pose-agnostic scene change detection, and anomaly detection.